- Online Training

 The videos below are examples of rear foot elevated split squat, lateral lunge with shoulder flexion, and lateral broad jump into medicine ball throw:

-In closing, my view on specificity is that it can be useful when done as presented above: in a timely manner, in a proper sequence and with the right level of variety.
+In closing, my view on sport specific strength training is that it can be useful when done as presented above: in a timely manner, in a proper sequence and with the right level of variety.
 As a general rule, strength coaches should attempt to develop athletes in terms of the qualities of the sport and allow athletes to develop in the areas they are deficient in.
 Additionally, I believe it is appropriate to ask the sports coaches about the demands of the sport.
 Not only will the sports coach appreciate your interest, in the long run, they will put more trust into what you do in the weight room.

 If you would like more information on how I use specificity in my programs feel free to reach out to me via email at firstname.lastname@example.org.